andrew henderson menu

 Long-lauded as the ultimate alternative to citizenship renunciation for Americans who are oh-so-tired of inflated tax rates, Puerto Rico offers many business investment opportunities.

-But tread carefully, it’s not the right option for all people.
+But tread carefully, because it’s not the right option for all people.

-It’s not a “one-size-fits-all” solution, and going to Puerto Rico for residence and to do business does come with strings attached.
+It’s not a “one-size-fits-all” solution, and going to Puerto Rico for residence when you want to do business does come with strings attached.

 Additionally, it’s really not the best of locations for top-level living.